Driving and transport during COVID-19

 - Motorcycle initial basic training certificates

-This applies to documents that expired or are due to expire between 1 March 2020 and 30 June 2020.
+This applies to documents that were due to expire between 1 March 2020 and 30 June 2020.

 The Road Safety Authority has a list of frequently asked questions (pdf) about the suspension of driving tests.

-National Cart Test (NCT) and Commercial Vehicle Roadworthiness Test (CVRT)
+National Car Test (NCT) and Commercial Vehicle Roadworthiness Test (CVRT)

 If you could not complete your test before 28 March because the test centre could not examine the underside of your vehicle, you should carry the notification that your test was incomplete with you to show a Garda on request.

 CVRTs have resumed since 18 March for commercial vehicles with a due date before 28 March 2020.
 If your vehicle’s due date is after 28 March 2020, your CVRT test date is automatically extended by 3 months.